moltenib/simple-mirror/README.md

 1) The two directories are compared.
 2) Files that do not exist in the origin are **removed** to keep the destination up to date.
-3) Files in the destination with a different modification date from those in the origin folder are overwritten.
+3) Files in the destination with a different modification date from those in the origin folder are copied or overwritten.

-Of those, step **2** can be skipped by holding _Shift_ and clicking "Combine"; rather than create a mirror of the origin, this will merge the contents of the two directories into the destination.
+Of these, step **2** can be skipped by holding _Shift_ and clicking "Combine"; rather than create a mirror of the origin, this will merge the contents of the two directories into the destination.

 ## Installation